D2klaas/dzPortals/docs/documentation.md

 ### Properties:
 * disabled: zone gets excluded from calculation.
 The zone will stay in its initial state until disabled = false is set
 * blackList: Array of nodePath's.
-When the camera is in the zone ayy nodes defined in here will be immediately culled and excluded from any further processing.
+When the camera is in the zone any nodes defined in here will be immediately culled and excluded from any further processing.

 ## Area
 <img width="225" height="225" alt="Zone Gizmo in editor" src="screens/area-icon.PNG">